 The other complaint we had with the Tayama was the interface.
 Selecting a cooking mode is easy enough, as it dedicates a button to each of its cooking functions.
 However, adjusting the time or temperature is done with a single button.
 So not only do you have to push the button over and over to get your desired time, if you overshoot it you have to keep pressing to go back around to the beginning.
 With our fumbly fingers this was a common occurrence, and a frustrating one.
 A second down arrow button would have fixed this, and made our experience much more streamlined.

 While both of these downsides are relatively minor, we did feel that they took away from the convenience of pressure cooking.
-Also, you can completely solve both of these issues by spending an extra $40 on the Instant Pot, so you'll have to decide whether that's worthwhile.
+Also, you can completely solve both of these issues by spending extra on the Instant Pot, so you'll have to decide whether that's worthwhile.

 The Tayama TMC-60XL was the worst performer in our cooking testing for one reason: it does not offer a saute function.
 This means many meals will require sauteing on the stovetop before moving on to pressure cooking.